Sarah Leah Whitson: Israel and the occupied Palestinian territories

-Israel
+Whitson characterised Israeli Prime Minister Benjamin Netanyahu's assertions that protests at Columbia University and elsewhere were driven by antisemitism as "cheap & disingenuous [...] smears".

 Whitson has been accused frequently during her tenure at HRW of a bias against Israel.
 Martin Peretz of the New Republic has called her "a mendacious lady" who has "led a jaundiced crusade against Israel with the kind of laughable indiscretion that in better days would have put her on the margins of public debate."
 He has described her as having "an obsession with an evil Israel that faces no enemies but itself."

 2004-2006

 Not long after she began working at HRW in 2004, Whitson said, "The removal of settlers and most military forces will not end Israel's control over Gaza."
 She also stated that "Under international law, the test for determining whether an occupation exists is effective control by a hostile army, not the positioning of troops....Whether the Israeli army is inside Gaza or redeployed around its periphery and restricting entrance and exit, it remains in control."

 Whitson claimed that Israel had intentionally killed civilians during the 2006 war in Lebanon.

 In 2006, Whitson called on the US to cut aid to Israel in response to settlement expansion and accused Israel of attempting to exert power over Gaza through control of its borders, infrastructure, airspace, and movement of its residents: "Israel controls the airspace, Israel controls electricity, Israel controls water.
 In fact, just a few weeks ago, Israel decided and proclaimed that it was going to shut off the electricity supply to Gaza in order to punish the Gazans for the fact that militants in Gaza were continuing to launch Kassams directed towards Israel.
 Israel controls the borders and continues to decide who can come in and out of Gaza, even at the now so-called open Egypt-Gaza border.
 So in many ways, there are aspects of effective control that remain.
 And under international law, the key determinant is whether or not the other party retains effective control over the territory."